 Once the device is added and successfully connected to Losant, there are several useful pieces of information available on the device page.

-The current connection status of your device is always available beneath the device page's subnavigation.
+The current connection status of your device is always available within the Connection Log panel.
 For peripheral type devices, the connection status of the gateway device it is configured to use is displayed.

 For Standalone and Gateway type devices, you can also view a log of recent device connection events in the